Actindo-AG/Documentation/DataHub/UserInterface/02b_AttributeSets.md

   Click this button to close the *Create attribute set* view and return to the attribute set list.
 All changes are rejected.

 - Language
   Click the drop-down list and select the language in which the *Name (Language)* and *Description (Language)* fields are displayed.
-The system languages *English (United States)* and *Deutsch (Deutschland)* are available in the drop-down list.
+By default, the system languages **English (United States)** and **Deutsch (Deutschland)** are available in the drop-down list.

 - [SAVE]
   Click this button to save the attribute set, close the *Create attribute set* view and return to the attribute set list.

 - *Name (Language)*
-  Attribute set name in the selected language.
+  Enter an attribute set name in the selected language.

 - *Description (Language)*
-  Description to the attribute set in the selected language.
+  Enter a description to the attribute set in the selected language.

 - *Key*
-  Attribute set key.
+  Enter an attribute set key.
 The key is required for API access and must be system wide unique.
+An attribute set key must fulfill the following criteria:
+  - valid characters are **a-z** (upper and lower case), **0-9** and the underscore ( **_** )
+  - the key must not start with a number
+  - a double underscore ( **___** ) and a trailing underscore are forbidden

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Active*
   Enable this toggle to set the attribute set status to active.
 Disable the toggle to set the status to inactive.
 By default, this toggle is enabled.

 - *Entity type*
   Click the drop-down list to select the appropriate entity type.
 All available entity types are displayed in the list.

-  [comment]: <> (For detailed information, see [Entity Types List])
+  [comment]: <> (list for entity types?)

 - *Inherit/Copy values from*
   Click the drop-down list to select whether or not the values for the new attribute set should be inherited or copied from an existing attribute set.
 The following options are available:
+  - **No inheritance**
-  - **No inheritance**: The values are neither inherited nor copied from an existing attribute set.
+    The values are neither inherited nor copied from an existing attribute set.
 The *Inherit configuration* toggle and the *Inherit/Copy values* drop-down list are locked.
-  - **Attribute set name**: The values inherited or copied from the selected attribute set.
+  - **Attribute set name**
+    The values inherited or copied from the selected attribute set.
 All existing attribute sets are displayed in the drop-down list.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Inherit configuration*
   Enable this toggle to inherit not only the values of the selected attribute set, but also their configuration.
 Disable the toggle to inherit the values without configuration.
 By default, this toggle is enabled.
-This toggle is locked if the **no inheritance** option is selected in the *Inherit/Copy values from* drop-down list.
+This toggle is locked if the **No inheritance** option is selected in the *Inherit/Copy values from* drop-down list.

 - *Inherit/Copy values*
   Click the drop-down list to select the inheritance type.
 The following types are available:
+  - **Copy once**
-  - **Copy once**: The attribute values are applied once from the selected attribute set, but afterwards they are independent of changes in the selected set.
+    The attribute values are applied once from the selected attribute set, but afterwards they are independent of changes in the selected set.
+  - **Inherit**
-  - **Inherit**: The attribute values are applied from the selected attribute set and updated each time if the selected set changes.
+    The attribute values are applied from the selected attribute set and updated each time if the selected set changes.

 **Assigned attributes**